ChthonVII/guildwarslinuxinstallguide/README.md

 - "Distro" wine.
 Wine packaged by your Linux distribution.
 This is almost always an outdated version of official wine.
 There's pretty much no reason to ever use this.
 Reconfigure your package manager to use the official repo for wine.
 - "TkG" wine.
 A custom build of wine that usually has the "staging" patches, plus a few other popular patches.
 For example, [this](https://github.com/Kron4ek/Wine-Builds?tab=readme-ov-file).
 The main selling point over official `wine-staging` is FSYNC.
 (See Part 6.)
 - Proton, inside Steam.
 A version of wine made by Valve for Steam featuring gaming/performance modifications.
 It is possible to add Guild Wars to Steam as a "non-Steam game."
 This is not recommended because Steam's UI makes it difficult to run uMod and Toolbox in the same wine prefix.
-(It might be possible with tools like [steamtinkerlaunch](https://github.com/sonic2kk/steamtinkerlaunch).)
+See Part 15.)
 - Proton, outside Steam.
 It is possible to run Proton, or wine with Proton-like modifications outside of Steam.
 In the past, this was recommended for maximum performance.
 Unfortunately, this is not a viable option anymore due to a Guild Wars bug.
 In the past year or so, the universe of "Proton without Steam" has condensed into [umu](https://github.com/Open-Wine-Components).
 Running under umu, Guild Wars incorrectly detects it's running under Steam, attempts to initialize the Steam API, then crashes when SteamAPI_Init() fails.
 If you want to run Guild Wars using "protonfied" wine, the only option at present is to use an old version, like the [last build of Wine-GE](https://github.com/GloriousEggroll/wine-ge-custom/releases/tag/GE-Proton8-26).

 It is possible to have more than one version of wine present on your system.
 By default, whichever version is installed as `/usr/bin/wine` is what will run when the `wine` command is invoked.
 Usually this will be "official" wine (or "distro" wine).
 Since that's the recommended version, **simply invoking `wine` yields the correct result for most people**.
 If you want to run a version of wine other than the one at `/usr/bin/wine`, you can do that via environment variables, like so: